Gayathri324/Apple_Stock_Price_Analysis/README.md

 ---

-## Dashboard
+## 📎 Dashboard

-Power BI dashboard included in the repository.
+- Power BI dashboard file (.pbix) is available in this repository

----
+- Dashboard preview image is included above
+- Can be opened using Power BI Desktop

 ## Author
 Gayathri Karagoda Pathiranage